platipodium/vinos/ReadMe.md

 the open source Apache 2.0 license.
 You may freely use, distribute, and modify the model;  if you do so, you must acknowledge us.
 Please find the full license terms under [./LICENSES/APACHE-2.0.txt](./LICENSES/APACHE-2.0.txt)

+The results from model simulations using this software are the intellectual property of the person operating the model.
+They are free to choose any license, subject to the constraints imposed by the data used to produce these results.
+If any of your results critically depend on data (as in: are modifications of) that carries a strong copyleft (e.g. the Creative Commons Share-Alike license class), you have to publish your results also under this license.

 Some data and utility routines were also contributed by the Thünen Institute, by Hochschule Bremerhaven, non-governmental organizations and government agencies; some are available under licenses different from Apache 2.0.
 Please refer to the license information available for each individual file in